-In this age of social media, where visuals are such an integral part of our life, teaching students how to CREATE effective visuals can be an important and relevant skill.
+In this age of social media, where visuals are such an integral part of our life, teaching students how to CREATE effective visuals can be an important and real world skill.
 Set students up for success in the 21st century by giving them opportunities to practice this!

 Having students create a visual that compares and contrasts two or more topics requires understanding and thought, but it can also be very fun for students.
 Figuring out a way to communicate the most important information in a visual way requires higher level thinking skills.